twg/BlogPosts/2014-11-13-Securing-WordPress.md

 **4. Perform a test with the filter file**

-In this step we will check to see if everything is configured correctly:
+In this step we will check to see if everything is configured correctly using Fail2Ban's built in test:

     fail2ban-regex /path/to/wordpress/access.log /etc/fail2ban/filter.d/wordpress.conf

-In our live production server we saw the following:
+The output of this command gives you a breakdown of how your Fail2Ban configuration would work.
+In our example we saw something like this:

     Running tests
     =============